Professor of Clinical Pathology University Vita-Salute San Raffaele

 Head of Unit Genomics for Diagnosis of Human Pathologies

-He is Dean of Master Degree in Molecular and Cellular Medical Biotechnology (2008 at present) and President of the European Society of Predictive Medicine (2009 at present).
+He was Dean of the Master’s Degree in Molecular and Cellular Medical Biotechnology (2008 -2017) and President of the European Society of Predictive Medicine (2009 at present).

 He received in 2004 the IFCC-Abbott Award for Significant Contributions in Molecular Diagnostics.

 His scientific interests are oriented mainly on molecular diagnostic methods, nucleic acid circulating in maternal plasma, molecular studies of several genetic pathologies.
 He developed methods for DNA analysis as multiplex PCR and capillary electrophoresis also in a temporal thermal gradient, set up a method involving the ligase chain reaction (LCR) and developed a new method known as double-gradient DGGE (DG-DGGE) for the identification of unknown mutations.
 In the last 4-5 years he has focused his research activity on the detection of foetal DNA in maternal plasma for non-invasive prenatal diagnosis and for diagnostic application in the genetic and oncology field.
 At present, his research is focused on the development of diagnostic tests with the application of the next generation sequencing and on liquid biopsy applications in oncology with specific focus on new technologies and methods standardisation.